-The AFL Umpires’ Association would like to congratulate life member John Marrapodi on his recognition in the Australia Day honours.
+The AFL Umpires’ Association would like to congratulate life member John Marrapodi, and alumni Brendan Schwab and Professor Jeffery Borland on their recognition in the Australia Day honours.

 The Australia Day honours acknowledge Australians who have demonstrated outstanding service or exceptional achievement in their respective fields.